 All paints are made using coloured pigment mixed with a binding medium.
-The medium is used to help the paint hold together and adhere to a surface.
-To make gouache paints, pigments are mixed with gum arabic, a type of plant-derived sap, natural thickening agent, and binder that helps hold ingredients together.
+Binding mediums help the paint hold together and adhere to a surface.
+Gouache paints are pigments mixed with gum arabic, which is a type of plant-derived sap, a natural thickening agent, and a binder that holds ingredients together.
 You can think of it as an edible ‘glue.’
 It is often found in foods like candies, ice cream, and soft drinks as well as herbal medicines, pills and lozenges, stamps and envelopes; body creams and cosmetics.
 Gum arabic is an all-natural medium ideal for artists seeking organic and natural paint alternatives.

-Speaking of safe – there is no need for solvents with gouache.
-Gum arabic is also used as a binder for watercolours inks, photography and printing materials.
-It is a water-soluble, which means it can be thinned with water and it is resoluble with water.
-Paints made with gum arabic may be squeezed out onto a palette to be used wet, then left to dry and used again by reworking with a wet brush.
-There is no wasted paint; just add more water and use the paint again.
+Speaking of safe – there is no need for solvents with gouache because it is water-soluble.
+It means it is resoluble and thinned with water.
+Gum Arabic is used as a binder for many other types of paints too; like watercolours inks, photography and printing materials.
+Paints made with gum Arabic may be squeezed out onto a palette to be used wet, then left to dry, and used again by reworking with a wet brush so there is no wasted paint; just add more water and use the paint again.

 It is important to note that new layers reactivate previous layers of paint.
 To avoid overworking, leave half-dry passages alone!
 Let them get really dry before you add another stroke.
 Think before you lay down a stroke; commit to it and leave it.
 Paint the large, wet areas first, and use drier and drier paint as you build details.

 I discovered the unique combination of Holbein Mat Acrylics and Holbein Artist Gouache.
 I painted expressive backgrounds using three colours of the Mat Acrylic then used gouache on top of them.
 The acrylic was waterproof and provided a permanent and colourful base.
 Painting the gouache on top of acrylic presented infinite possibilities for moving and blending and even lifting and correcting colours.
-The acrylic surface held up much better than paper alone would have.
-My underpainting could be retrieved, and I avoided overworking the painting.
+The acrylic surface held up much better than paper alone would have so the underpainting was preserved and over-working was avoided.

-The pigments used for making gouache are more coarsely ground than for watercolour.
+Gouache pigments are more coarsely ground than pigments used for watercolour.
 The larger particle size of pigments makes gouache very different from watercolour in opacity, matte finish, tooth, thickness, and drying time.

 Let’s look at each more closely.

-Did we learned the definitions of transparent, opaque, semi-opaque, and translucent in primary school?
+Did we learn the definitions of transparent, opaque, semi-opaque, and translucent in primary school?
 Here is a quick way to teach it, visit this resource.

-Transparency can be used to great effect to create glazes in other paints.
-A glaze is a diluted layer of colour that allows the white of the paper or a previous painted area to show through.
+Transparency is useful to create glazes in other paints.
+A glaze is a diluted layer of colour that allows the white of the paper or a previously painted area to show through.
 However, it takes discipline and planning to use transparent colour effectively.
-Create too many layers or use wrong colours, and the art may end up looking overworked and muddy.
+Create too many layers or use the wrong colours, and the art may end up looking overworked and muddy.
 Here is a link to a Transparent Watercolour Project from our growing resource of projects for school teachers on our website.

 If you have relied on transparent washes in the past, it can take a little adjustment to work opaquely.
 The opaque paint will cover up the under-drawing but is also allows the artist to paint on top of painted or printed areas to make corrections or create new shapes without a ghost of the previous image appearing from underneath.
 Gouache is an ideal option for collage artists or visual journalists creating images on coloured or decorative papers.

-Transparent colours like watercolours and many acrylic inks will appear invisible on black papers.
+Transparent colours, like watercolours and many acrylic inks, will appear invisible on black papers.
 Gouache glows on dark surfaces, even when painted thinly.
-Highlights and bright colours can be layered and it is easy to build forms in a chiaroscuro method.
+Since highlights and bright colours can be layered, it is easy to build forms in a chiaroscuro method.

 The image below was painted using Holbein Gouache on the new Stonehenge Aqua Cold Press Black Watercolour paper.
-It is a unique, dramatic look for a water-media painting.
-This step-by-step image illustrates that gouache may be used effectively with watercolour masking fluid.
+Here gouache is used with masking fluid just like watercolours to create a unique, dramatic effect.

-Warning: the matte surface is fragile and may be easily marred.
+Warning: the matte surface is fragile and it can mar easily.
 It is best to paint in a hardbound book of heavier paper like Stillman and Birn or a watercolour sketchbook like Handbook Journals.
 If you work on loose sheets choose the new PAINT ON series from Clairefontaine.
 To protect your work use plastic sleeves or cardboard portfolios.
 If water splashes on a finished painting just let it dry.
 The damage will hardly be noticeable and require only minor touching up.
 This is a better alternative to mopping up the water and then repainting large areas.

 Gouache has a seductive paint thickness.
 It feels more viscous than watercolour, and it has a velvety paint body.
 The paint self-levels and brush strokes disappear.
 Are you looking to paint a solid area of one colour?
 Gouache will do it quickly, smoothly, and evenly.
-Gouache may be diluted with water, watercolour medium, or more gum arabic to to increase its easy application with all the control your brush and coordination will allow.
+Dilute Gouache with water, watercolour medium, or more gum Arabic to increase its ease of application with all the control your brush and coordination will allow.
 Do not dilute too much you will miss the advantages of this paint.